Last updated : January 20, 2025

 When determining a refusal did occur, provide the employee with a list of Substance Abuse Professionals (SAP) nearby.
 The employee is responsible for contacting the SAP and beginning the return to duty process.

-In the rare instance that you make the determination that a refusal to test didn’t occur, carefully document your decision.
+In the rare instance that you determine that a refusal to test didn’t occur, carefully document your decision.
 Be sure to include detailed reasoning and have it available to provide to the DOT upon request.

-We’ll note that they can overturn your decision if they deem necessary.
+We’ll note that they can overturn your decision if they disagree.

 If you aren’t federally mandated to drug test your employees, you still need to ascertain that you comply with the laws in your state.
-For instance, Nevada began banning employers from placing marijuana on pre-employment drug tests on January 1st of this year.
-In addition, some states have laws in place protecting employees who use medical marijuana.
+For instance, Nevada began banning employers from placing marijuana on pre-employment drug tests on January 1, 2020.
+In addition, some states have instituted laws that protect employees who use medical marijuana.

-As previously mentioned, you need to have the refusal to test guidelines specified in your drug testing policies and procedures.
-It’s also important to ensure your collector is aware of them.
+As previously mentioned, the refusal to test guidelines must be clearly documented in your drug testing policies and procedures.
+It’s also important to ensure your specimen collector is aware of them.

-Lastly, if an employee refuses a drug test after being involved in a workplace accident, workers’ comp probably won’t pay their claim.
+Lastly, if an employee refuses a drug test after being involved in a workplace accident, workers’ comp isn’t likely to pay their claim.
 Notify your workers’ comp representative immediately.
 They’ll handle things from that point forward.

-Employees who use drugs may not believe it themselves, but they’re a safety hazard in the workplace.
-Drug use affects thinking and motor skills—both are important facets to have in your full control while at work.
+Employees who use drugs usually believe they are capable of acting and performing normally when under the influence.
+They aren’t.
+They are, undoubtedly, a safety hazard in the workplace.
+Drug use affects thinking and motor skills—both are necessary to have full control of all faculties while at work.